 4. Soy Yogurt

-Coming in with 80 IU of vitamin D per 150 grams, soy yogurt is a great addition to any vegan breakfast.
+Coming in with 80 IU of vitamin D per 150 grams, soy yogurt is a great addition to any vegan breakfast and one of the best plant sources of vitamin d.
 It does not contain any milk products, which makes it a suitable vegan product.
 A great taste and a great amount of vitamin D makes soy yogurt a win-win for any vegan lifestyle.

 5. Ready-to-Eat Cereal